Evans-Marshall/VGS-Task/README.md

 Next, I set up my inbound redacted and outbound revealed routes to their appropriate servers.

 I then had a lot of fun typing in fake card numbers and testing the redaction.

+Youtube demo video can be found here: https://youtu.be/FftEWx2AgnU